lbastigk/Nebulite/doc/Commands.md

 ##### `time set-fixed-dt`

 ```
+Show available commands and their descriptions

+Help for function 'set-fixed-dt':

 Sets a fixed delta time in milliseconds for the simulation time.
 Use 0 to disable fixed dt.